orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Apply a change to all stable versions.

 Commit/flagging a change as the thing which actually works.
+Also group like all the changes in a single merge or something like that.

 Test my changes against the latest changes, instead of merging the latest changes into my own.